Why Standard Homeowners Insurance Won't Cover Your Airbnb

 Key AirCover Limitations to Know

-- Multi-listing hosts take note: Effective March 1, 2025, if you have 6 or more active Airbnb listings, the Host Liability Insurance program may require contribution from any other insurance you carry.
+- Multi-listing rule (effective March 1, 2025): If you have 6 or more active Airbnb listings at the time of loss, AirCover may require contribution from any other insurance you carry.

 Occasional vs. Frequent Hosting: Which Coverage Do You Need?

 Not all Airbnb hosts are the same, and neither are their insurance needs.
-The right coverage depends heavily on how often you rent, whether you live on-site, and how many platforms you use.
+The right coverage depends on how often you rent, whether you live on-site, and how many platforms you use.

 Occasional Hosting (A Few Times Per Year)